BiaCode9/Music-Trivia-Mayhem/README.md

 - Add clickable buttons

+- When user is wrong - alert "You Suck!"

+- When user is right - alert "You Rock!"

-- When player reaches 10 correct answers — alert “You've reach Rockstar Status!"
+- When user reaches 10 correct answers — alert "You Won!
+You Are a True Muisc Trivia Genius!"

 - Create functional website